gicentre/litvis/documents/tutorials/introducingElm/elmIntroduction2.md

     combined 10
 ```

-Alternatively we can use functional compositon to create a single new function that combines the two others:
+Alternatively we can use functional composition to create a single new function that combines the two others:

 ```elm {l raw siding}
 combined : Float -> Float